soundpress/nycadministrativecode/docs/c29/index.rst

 Section 820.25—Revise to read as follows:

 820.25 Abandoned Cables.
 The accessible portion of abandoned coaxial cables shall be removed.
-Where a coaxial cable is identified for future use with a tag , the tag shall be of sufficient durability.
+Where a coaxial cable is identified for future use with a tag, the tag shall be of sufficient durability.

 SECTION 820.100